Swan (1800 ship)

 Swan was launched at Greenock, Scotland, in 1800.
-She traded widely until in 1805 she became a slave ship in the triangular trade in enslaved people.
+She traded widely until in 1805 she became a slave ship in the triangular trade of enslaved people.
 She was lost in 1806 while delivering captives.

 Career

 Swan appeared in Lloyd's Register (LR) in 1800 with Hattrick, master, Ritchie, owner, and trade Greenock–Jamaica, changing to Greenock–Newfoundland.

 Swan's first owner was Walter Ritchie & Sons.
 At the beginning of the 19th century, Walter Ritchie & Sons was one of the best known Greenock firms of shipowners.
 In 1808 Walter Ritchie moved to London to manage his London business.
 His sons then took charge of eleven ships, "by far the finest mercantile fleet...in Great Britain belonging to one firm."